balderdashy/sails-docs/reference/cli/sailsconsole.md

 ##### Exposing Sails

-In `sails console`, type in `sails` to view a list of Sails properties.
+In `sails console`, type `sails` to view a list of Sails properties.
 You can use this to learn more about Sails, override properties, or check to see if you disabled globals.

 ```text
 sails> sails